 { Kapteyn Astronomical Institute, University of Groningen, Landleven 12, 9747 AD Groningen, The Netherlands\\ \and School of Natural Sciences, Institute for Advanced Study, 1 Einstein Drive, Princeton, NJ 08540, USA \and National Astronomical Observatory of Japan, 2-21-1 Osawa, Mitaka, Tokyo 181-8588, Japan \and Key Lab of Optical Astronomy, National Astronomical Observatories, Chinese Academy of Sciences, A20 Datun Road, Chaoyang, Beijing 100101, China \and Universit\'{e} de Strasbourg, CNRS, Observatoire Astronomique de Strasbourg, UMR 7550, F-67000 Strasbourg, France \and Institute of Statistical Mathematics, 10-3 Midoricho, Tachikawa, Tokyo 190-0014, Japan }

-\abstract { The Helmi streams are kinematic substructures whose progenitor is likely a dwarf galaxy.
-Although 20 years have past since their discovery, it is still unclear whether their members are chemically distinguishable from other halo stars in the Milky Way. } { We aim to precisely characterize the chemical properties of the Helmi streams. } { We analysed high-resolution, high-signal-to-noise ratio spectra for eleven Helmi streams' stars through a line-by-line abundance analysis.
-We compared the derived abundances to homogenized literature abundances of the other halo stars, including those belonging to other kinematic substructures, such as Gaia-Enceladus and Sequoia. } { Compared to typical halo stars, the Helmi streams' members clearly show low values of [{X}/{Fe}] in elements produced by massive stars, such as Na and $\alpha$-elements.
+\abstract { The Helmi streams are a kinematic substructure whose progenitor is likely a dwarf galaxy.
+Although 20 years have passed since their discovery, it is still unclear whether their members are chemically distinguishable from other halo stars in the Milky Way. } { We aim to precisely characterize the chemical properties of the Helmi streams. } { We analyzed high-resolution, high signal-to-noise ratio spectra for 11 Helmi stream stars through a line-by-line abundance analysis.
+We compared the derived abundances to homogenized literature abundances of the other halo stars, including those belonging to other kinematic substructures, such as Gaia-Enceladus and Sequoia. } { Compared to typical halo stars, the Helmi stream members clearly show low values of [{X}/{Fe}] in elements produced by massive stars, such as Na and $\alpha$-elements.
 This tendency is seen down to metallicities of at least $[\mathrm{Fe/H}]\sim -2.2$, suggesting type~Ia supernovae already started to contribute to the chemical evolution at this metallicity.
-We found that the [{$\alpha$}/{Fe}] ratio does not evolve much with metallicity, making the Helmi streams' stars less distinguishable from Gaia-Enceladus stars at $[\mathrm{Fe/H}]\gtrsim -1.5$.
+We find that the [{$\alpha$}/{Fe}] ratio does not evolve significantly with metallicity, making the Helmi stream stars less distinguishable from Gaia-Enceladus stars at $[\mathrm{Fe/H}]\gtrsim -1.5$.
 The almost constant but low value of [{$\alpha$}/{Fe}] might be indicative of quiescent star formation with low efficiency at the beginning and bursty star formation at later times.
-We also found extremely low values of [{Y}/{Fe}] at low metallicity, providing further support that light neutron capture-elements are deficient in Helmi streams.
+We also find extremely low values of [{Y}/{Fe}] at low metallicity, providing further support for the claim that light neutron-capture elements are deficient in Helmi streams.
 While Zn is deficient at low metallicity, it shows a large spread at high metallicity.
-The origin of the extremely low Y abundances and Zn variations remain unclear. } { The Helmi streams' stars are distinguishable from the majority of the halo stars if homogeneously derived abundances are compared. }
+The origin of the extremely low Y abundances and Zn variations remains unclear. } { The Helmi stream stars are distinguishable from the majority of the halo stars if homogeneously derived abundances are compared. }

 \defcitealias{Matsuno2022a}{Paper I} \defcitealias{Nissen2010}{NS10} \defcitealias{Reggiani2017a}{R17}